 |

-FMLAThe Federal Medical Leave Act requires employers with 50 or more employees give 12 weeks of unpaid leave to their employees who have worked for at least 12 months and 1250 hours.
+FMLA/CFRAThe Federal Medical Leave Act requires employers with 50 or more employees give 12 weeks of unpaid leave to their employees who have worked for at least 12 months and 1250 hours.
 Failure to provide such leave or retaliating against employees who take such leave is illegal.
-If you have been deprived FMLA leave or feel you have been retaliated against for taking such leave, call me to discuss your right.
+California's Family Rights Act law provides similar protections for those in need of taking protected leave.
+If you have been deprived FMLA or CFRA leave or feel you have been retaliated against for taking such leave, call me to discuss your right.

 |